cricri-pingouin/SliTacToe/README.md

 Level 2: will play for win if it can, and block a user win, otherwise plays randomly Level 3: as level 2 but will play centre if available Level 4: as level 3 but will play centre then favour corners if available

+CPU level is saved in a .ini file.
+If not present, will default to level 1.